 Coldharbourstores released their third album 'Vesta' in March 2019 with Enraptured Records, followed by a second single / video: 'Castle', directed by Andy Warrington with visual post-production by L-Shape.
 The band also performed at a live in-store album launch at Rough Trade East, London.

-In May 2019, the band recorded new material with Graham Sutton and a new album is planned.
+In May 2019, the band recorded their fourth album with Graham Sutton for a forthcoming release.